ManuelZ/DLPT-semantic-segmentation/README.md

 - A learning rate scheduler that implements the 1-cycle policy.
 It adjusts the learning rate from an initial rate to a maximum, then decreases it to a much lower minimum.

+- A custom training loop that includes:
+    - updating the optimizer learning rate by using a LR scheduler
+    - gradient accumulation
+    - evaluation on the validation set
+    - tracking of training losses and scores
+    - tracking of validation losses and scores
+    - tracking of per-class scores

 ## Discussion

-Training this model for 65 epochs resulted in a Dice Score of `0.59310`.
+Training this model for 80 epochs resulted in a Dice Score of `0.59310`.

 Further improvements to the data splitting process could incorporate the pixel count for each class in every image, so that the images are distributed in a way that considers the occurrence of each class, weighted by the size of